mryujitanaka/Ubuntu-Post-Install-Script/README.md

 I am not responsible for possible errors that may occur on your computer.
 Keep in mind that you are fully responsible for your actions from the moment you download any files or clone this repository.

-The tests performed successfully were done on Ubuntu-based operating systems, like *Pop_OS!
-20.X LTS*, _Linux Mint XFCE 20.X LTS_ and _Zorin OS 16.3 Lite_.

 ### _Zorin OS 16.3 Lite_ Notes

 If you installed Zorin OS, and received an error like this: